EvaluationContext/evaluationcontext.github.io/_posts/2025-02-06-label-propogation.md

 The question I'm looking to answer is do the labels partition users/group into segments that have access to similar Report Apps?

-I'll use `Vertices Label Prop`{:.console} table to create a Sankey chart as a quick and dirty way to check this.
+I'll use `Vertices Label Prop`{:.txt} table to create a Sankey chart as a quick and dirty way to check this.

 In this example, the user/groups have access to the same Report Apps.